Adult Classes and Workshops

 Adult Programming Information and Policies

-Spring 2025 Registration begins February 27 at 6 PM!
-Join our email list to stay up to date.
+Summer 2025 Registration began Thursday, June 5 at 6 pm.
+Join our email list to stay up to date and hear about enrollment for future sessions.

 Financial Aid